Ananth Balashankar

 ananth(at)nyu(dot)edu

-I'm a Research Scientist at Google in the Responsible AI team, in New York.
-I recently graduated with a Ph.D in Computer Science advised by Prof. Lakshminarayanan Subramanian at NYU's Courant Institute of Mathematical Sciences and Dr. Alex Beutel, Senior Staff Research Scientist at Google.
-I work on improving the robustness and safety of foundation models (LLMs) that power applications such as Bard, and Search Generative Experience.
-More broadly, I am interested in building domain faithful ML models in the domains of natural language, socio-economics, policy, and privacy.
+I got my Ph.D in Computer Science advised by Prof. Lakshminarayanan Subramanian at NYU's Courant Institute of Mathematical Sciences and Dr. Alex Beutel (now at OpenAI).
 I was a Student Researcher at Google AI (2019-22), where I worked on counterfactual text robustness.
-Previously, I was a Software Engineer at Google for 3 years, where I worked on recommendations at Google Play Store and the Play Developer Console in Mountain View and London.
+I was a Software Engineer at Google for 3 years, where I worked on recommendations at Google Play Store and the Play Developer Console in Mountain View and London.
 I graduated from the Indian Institute of Technology, Kharagpur with B.Tech/M.Tech in Computer Science advised by Prof. Niloy Ganguly.

 Honors